hs-hicx/camel-quartz2/README.md

 camel-quartz2
 =============

-Quartz 2.x componenet for Apache Camel
+This is an Apache Camel Quartz compenent with Quartz 2.x support.
+It  works with Camel versions prior to 2.12